 You may send a written request to the insurance company.
 If the plan administrator is your employer, you will need to make a written request to your employer.
 Depending on the size of your company, the request may go through the Human Resources department or simply though an administrative office.
 Make it clear that the copy you are requesting is the complete long term disability plan, not a summary description of the policy.

-Get help from an experienced ERISA attorney
+Get help from an experienced ERISA Lawyer

-It is imperative that you get the help you need to understand the legalese in your policy, and to properly appeal your claim and not fall victim to the insurance company’s denial tactics.
+It is imperative that you get the help you need to understand the legalese in your policy, and to properly appeal your ERISA claim denial and not fall victim to the insurance company’s denial tactics.